cppug/cppug-hackathon-2025/complete-rules.md

     <h3>📅 Event Basics</h3>

     <p><strong>Q: When and where is the hackathon?</strong><br>
-    A: Targeting mid October 2025 (final date TBA), at Platform Calgary (East Annex).
+    A: Date and venue TBD.
 The event runs for approximately 6 hours including presentations and networking.</p>

     <p><strong>Q: How much does it cost to participate?</strong><br>
     A: The event is completely free!
 Thanks to our generous sponsors, we can provide food, drinks, prizes, and all the resources you need.</p>